Stephen627/roguelike-hero-dungeon/README.md

 ## Hero Ideas
+Not all heroes will be unlocked at the beginning but the player will have to do certain actions to unlock them.
+Starting heroes are marked with an asterisk

-- Rogue
+- Rogue*
-- Warrior
+- Warrior*
-- Mage
+- Mage*
 - Knight
 - Necromancer
 - Potion Man